steven-phun/JavaScript-Projects/College-Schedule-Maker/README.md

 Project Inspiration

-- Something practical I often use.
+- Something practical I often use and rely on.

 Project Difficulties

-- "tbd".
+- Working with modal and extracting its data.

+- Finding an efficient way to deal with overlapping schedule.